junggeehoon/flight-controller/README.md

 # First Step: Measuring accurate angle with IMU <a name="step1"></a>
 The first goal of our project is to use two motors and IMU to create a seesaw-looking testing bed for PID control on only the y-axis.
-This step aims to get team members familiarized with the PID control algorithm, test all the existing hardware components, and get IMU functional reading the pitch angle.
+A critical initial step in this process involves obtaining a precise and stable measurement of the system's angle, which serves as a fundamental component of our feedback control system.
+The PID controller begins by reading $\theta$, the current pitch angle, and compares it to a target value.
+Based on this comparison, adjustments are made using the Proportional, Integral, and Derivative constants to align the actual angle with the desired angle.

 ## Accelerometer <a name="accel"></a>
 The given example code in class utilizes readings from a magnetometer, gyroscope, and accelerator to compute roll, pitch, and yaw angles, causing a major drawback in the considerable amount of time (>3min) used in just calibrating for the IMU despite its relative accuracy.
 Knowing the magnetometer is the most time-consuming component in calibration, our solution used only the gyroscope and accelerometer readings for pitch calculation.